LukaKurnjek/plutus-pioneer-program-book/README.md

 The book has the same structure as the lectures which can be found at IOHK page: https://github.com/input-output-hk/plutus-pioneer-program

+In addition the oracle and uniswap examples are also added to the code and the book, which were presented in the 2nd iteration of the pioneer programm.

 I prepared the book taking most of the contect directly from the lectures and added some additional contect for toppics I felt needed more insight.